freesewing/markdown/newsletter/2021q3/en.md

 Welcome to the 2021 Summer edition of the FreeSewing newsletter.
-Here's what we have included for you:
+Here's what we've included for you:

 - 😢 Farewell David: Remembering David Page Coffin (2-minute read - by Joost)
 - 🕵️ Behind the seams: An FIXME (8-minute read - by Eleonore)